dagbjorn/microcoffeeoncloud/README.md

 15.10.2020 | Added extra on how to run Microcoffee on Microsoft Azure Kubernetes Service (AKS).
 30.10.2020 | Added AmazonSSMReadOnlyAccess to Amazon EKS Minimum policy configuration.
 30.11.2020 | Migrated from Spring Cloud Netflix Zuul to Spring Cloud Gateway.
 Support of Zuul is discontinued in Spring Cloud 2020.
+30.11.2020 | HTTP is no longer supported by API gateway after migration to Spring Cloud Gateway.
+(Netty, which is used by Spring Cloud Gateway under the hood, does not support multiple ports.)
 11.12.2020 | Migrated from Spring Cloud Netflix Hystrix to Resilience4J.
 Support of Hystrix is discontinued in Spring Cloud 2020.

 ## Contents